Everything about Behind the Back Dribble ft. Coach Chris

-As there are many grate basketball moves to talk about, but for this particular article we decided to analyze the behind the back dribble.
-Not only that are we going to explain the basics, we will go step further and show you how the ultimate behind the back dribble is done.
+As there are many great basketball moves to talk about, but for this particular article we decided to analyze the behind-the-back dribble.
+Not only that are we going to explain the basics, but we will also go a step further and show you how the ultimate behind-the-back dribble is done.
 As a bonus, we will point out what basketball dribbling drills will help you help your players in order to master this move.
-Modern basketball player must have behind the back dribbling as a part of his skill set.
+Modern basketball players must have behind-the-back dribbling as a part of their skill set.

 The Coach that will help us understand all the important stuff about this dribble move is Chris Hungerford from Hoopsking.com.

 It is simple.
 Put yourself in a basketball stance and dribble the ball with one arm.
-In the moment you want to do a behind the back dribble, your hand needs to be on the outside part of the ball (red part) and pushed behind your back and off the floor in a straight line towards your other hand.
+At the moment you want to do a behind-the-back dribble, your hand needs to be on the outside part of the ball (red part) and pushed behind your back and off the floor in a straight line towards your other hand.

 If you put your arm on the top of the basketball you will not be able to create a good angle for the ball to bounce to the other hand (blue part).